 - Proof Argument.
 A proof argument uses indirect, negative and/or conflicting evidence to typically prove a relationship, although it can be something else.
 Identifying this early on will help save time when the assignment arises.
 You likely have many of these occurrences within the research you have completed to-date, and looking through that research now will help identify the one you can use when the assignment occurs.

 - Family Narrative.
 A family narrative provides kinship proof between generations and also adds in rich contextual detail about a family.
 Any research you’ve done, or can do in advance of the program, along those lines will save research time, so that your time can be spent writing.

 What does the ProGen Study Program cost?

-Groups are formed two to three times a year.
+Groups are formed two times a year.
 More than one group can launch at a time.
 Each of the ProGen study groups has about twenty to thirty people.
 After you apply to the program you will either be approved to enroll or asked to obtain more education and experience.
 If you are approved, you then will be given a code or special URL to enroll during open private registration.
 That open registration will be on a first come, first served basis.

 What kind of feedback am I expected to give to my group members on their assignments?

 When you review the work of your group members each month you are expected to provide constructive feedback on how to improve the work and on specifics of what makes the work good.
 Just providing feedback that says “good job” doesn’t help anyone learn what was good, what was bad, and where to try to improve.
 You should provide at least three specific comments or suggestions, and for some projects there will be additional detailed feedback instructions.

 Will the ProGen Study Program help me prepare for a credential?